 The total family assets under \$5,000 will be considered nominal and will not require third party verification.
 Nominal assets will be verified by review of documents using the current balance.

 Assets that Exceed \$5,000

 SDHC will attempt third party verification of all family assets and will utilize the current balance for savings and checking accounts.

-For Reexaminations effective 1/1/2025 and after:
+For Reexaminations effective 1/1/2025 upon implementation of HOTMA and after: